cea-hpc/mpc/doc/sphinx/source/networks.rst

 Networks
 ========

-MPC supports tcp, shm, portals and infiniband networks.
-Networks drivers are organized in "rails" which are the following :
+MPC supports TCP, SHM, Portals and InfiniBand networks.
+Network drivers are organized in "rails" which are listed below:

 - **tbsmmpi** : :term:`TBSM`
 - **shmmpi** : :term:`SHM`